jakesgordon/rack-rabbit/README.md

     end
     run Service

-You can now host and load balance this service using `rack-rabbit`:
+You can host and load balance this service using `rack-rabbit`:

     $ rack-rabbit --queue myqueue --workers 4  config.ru